John-Nik/portfolio/README.md

 **0.3.0:** Created the navigation bar for all pages

 **0.3.1:** Changed the horizontal padding of the navigation bar's container from 32px to 24px

+**0.3.2:** Changed the burger icon lines' thickness from 1px to 2px